GALLERIES — |

 Here again some attention to detail.
 The zipper provides a contrasting metallic glint from within the shadows of the coat.
 Reflection is another area which demands some dedication.
 There are subconscious aspects to the viewing of art.
 The fabric patterns in the curtains behind the chess player in Concentration, the drapery adorning the Diosa Nicaraguansa, and the pillow coverings in Mujer del Tatuaje are all rendered in very exacting detail.
 If things which are supposed to be complex appear conspicuously simple the viewer's mind senses inaccuracy.

+There are painting styles which achieve convincing detail with suggestive techniques, but without masterful execution there may be insufficient visual information to satisfy the mind's demand for clutter or detail where it might be reasonably expected.
+Reflection, like fabric pattern, is around us always.
+We pay it little heed, but certainly our peripheral vision works with our subconscious minds to create an expectation of reflection.
 Most reflection is not the flat mirror sort, but a distorted variation such as that on the brushed steel threads of the metal thermos or the surface of the plastic thermos.
 Artists can employ suggestive techniques to simulate reflection, but there is some risk that important contrast relationships may be depicted antithetically.
-Better to make some study of the reflection in each individual case where it occurs.
+Better to make some study of the reflection in each individual case where it occurs. |

 ———————— GALLERIES ————————